Governor-General of Grenada: Ceremonial role

 The governor-general's ceremonial duties include opening new sessions of parliament by delivering the Speech from the Throne, welcoming visiting heads of state, and receiving the credentials of foreign diplomats.

-The governor-general also presents honours at investitures to Grenadians for notable service to the community, or for acts of bravery.
+The governor-general serves as Chancellor of Grenada's two national orders: the Order of Grenada (within this the Order of the Nation), and Order of the National Hero.
+As such, the governor-general is responsible for appointing members to these orders.
+Such honours and awards, in addition to honours bestowed directly by the monarch, are presented by the governor-general at investitures at Governor-General's House, St George's.
+In 2023, Governor-General Dame Cecile La Grenade carried out the first investiture ceremony outside of the vice-regal residence in history, when she travelled to the island of Petite Martinique for a special investiture ceremony.

 Community role

 The governor-general provides non-partisan leadership in the community, acting as patron of many charitable, service, sporting and cultural organisations, and attending functions throughout the country.
+The governor-general serves as patron of several organizations including Grenada Red Cross Society, the Grenada National Council of the Disabled, the Grenada Yacht Club, the Grenada Amateur Radio Club, and the Grenada Society for the Prevention of Cruelty to Animals.
+The governor-general is also president of the Grenada Council of the Order of Saint John.

 The governor-general also encourages, articulates and represents those things that unite Grenadians together.
 In this role, the governor-general: